TheOdinProject/curriculum/html_css/v2/foundations/html-foundations/working-with-text.md

 - How to create bold text
 - How to create italicized text
 - The relationships between nested elements
-- How to create html comments
+- How to create HTML comments

 ### Paragraphs

-what would you expect the following text to output on an html page?
+What would you expect the following text to output on an HTML page?

 ~~~html
 <body>